keithrozario/aws_lambda_for_python_developers/docs/02_event_and_context.md

 Lambda functions can be triggered both synchronous and asynchronous fashion, which means sometimes it doesn't makes sense to provide a return value.

-However when invoked synchronously (e.g. via API), the return value will be returned to the calling application.
+However when invoked synchronously (e.g. via API), the return value will be returned to the calling application, and usually must be returned in a specific structure.

 For example, AWS Lambda console uses the synchronous invocation type, so when you invoke the function using the console, the console will display the returned value (serialized into json)

+> Return values must always

 ## Conclusion